 A proper balance needs to be made between limits of the network infrastructure being used along with the messaging platform, user application, and operating system.

 Planning the upgrade plus coexistence of Exchange 2003 to Exchange 2010 is the most important step.
 Here, more than one Exchange server versions are able to communicate with one another.
-Along with this, information of the recipient, data resource, and information about configuration can be shared.
-Some of parts of the Exchange forest organization is still making use of the 2003 functions while the rest of the part have finished the complete Exchange 2010 version upgrade.
+Along with this, information of the recipient, data resource, and information about the configuration can be shared.
+Some of the parts of the Exchange forest organization are still making use of the 2003 functions while the rest of the parts have finished the complete Exchange 2010 version upgrade.